barronh/geos2cmaq/README.md

     Optional Variables:
         MECHINC Path to CMAQ chemical mechanism namelist files (*.NML).
 Defaults to ./ PROFILE CMAQ formated chemical profile (i.e., BCON input).
-Defaults to ./profile.dat OUTPATH Full path (directory and file) for output file to be written to.
-Defaults to ./geos2cmaq.CCYYMMDD.ncf"
+Defaults to ./profile.dat XCON Set to BCON for boundary conditions and ICON for initial conditions.
+Defaults to BCON OUTPATH Full path (directory and file) for output file to be written to.
+Defaults to ./geos2cmaq.CCYYMMDD.ncf GEO_INPUT_PATH  Directory path where GEOS-Chem files (BC.CCYYMMDD and BC.CSPEC.CCYYMMDD); defaults to PWD MCIP_INPUT_PATH Directory path where CMAQ ready meteorology (METBDY_YYMMDD or METCRO3D_YYMMDD); defaults to PWD

 Users can create a wrapper script to iterate across multiple dates if necessary.